bbauska/front-end-web-ui/README.md

 **npm start**

--   Now, whenever you make any changes to *styles.scss* file, it will automatically be compiled to the corresponding css file.
+-   Now, whenever you make any changes to <i>styles.scss</i> file, it will automatically be compiled to the corresponding css file.
 -   Do a Git Commit with the message "NPM Scripts Part 1".

 ### **Conclusions**